Iain De Caestecker

-Early life
+Early life and education

-De Caestecker was born in Glasgow, Scotland.
+Iain De Caestecker was born in Glasgow, Scotland.
 He is of Belgian descent through his paternal grandfather.
 He has a twin sister and two older brothers.
 His parents are both medical doctors.
-His mother, Dr Linda De Caestecker, is Director of Public Health (DPH) for NHS Greater Glasgow and Clyde, the largest health board in Scotland.
-She is an honorary professor at the University of Glasgow.
+As of 2011 his mother, Linda De Caestecker, was Director of Public Health (DPH) for NHS Greater Glasgow and Clyde, the largest health board in Scotland.
+She was also an honorary professor at the University of Glasgow.

-Iain De Caestecker went to Hillhead Primary School.
-He completed an HND in Acting and Performance at Langside College.
-He is in a relationship with Irish actress Ann Skelly.
+De Caestecker went to Hillhead Primary School.
+He completed an HND in acting and performance at Langside College.

 Acting was always just something I knew I wanted to do, which I feel very fortunate for.
 And yes, my mum was always very supportive.
 But she— I think basically when I got to 16, I think she basically said, look, "Spend a year," because I was acting at that point and she said, "Spend a year.
 Please concentrate hard in school and try and get the grades to do medicine.
 And if you do and you still want to do it, I'll support you all the way."
 And so I did.
 And I got the grades to do medicine.
 And still after that I said, look, I'd really like to pursue acting.